drivy/checker_jobs/README.md

 ### Schedule checks

 Once you have checker jobs, you'll need to run them.
-There is many task scheduler out there and it isn't really relevant what you'll be using.
+There are many task schedulers out there and it isn't really relevant what you'll be using.

 You have to enqueue you job as often as you like and that's it.